tomwhartung/five_factor_model/my-questionnaires/README.md

 - Phase 1: Use the 50-item sample questionnaire from ipip.ori.org
   - This is free to use any way I want
-- Phase 2: Update the 50-item sample questionnaire with questions from the `TedoneItemAssignmentTable` spreadsheet
-- Phase 3: Use the 300 items from the spreadsheet downloaded from ipip.ori.org
+- Phase 2: Use the 100 "NEO5-20" items from the `TedoneItemAssignmentTable` spreadsheet downloaded from ipip.ori.org
+  - The ipip items are also free to use any way I want!
   - The spreadsheet is in this repo, in `downloaded/ipip/TedoneItemAssignmentTable.ods`
+- Phase 3: Use the 300 "NEO" items from the `TedoneItemAssignmentTable` spreadsheet downloaded from ipip.ori.org
+  - I can't believe the ipip items are also free to use any way I want!
+  - The spreadsheet is in this repo, in `downloaded/ipip/TedoneItemAssignmentTable.ods`
+- Phase 4: Optionally combine questions from the 50, 100, and 300 item questionnaires to make it my own
+  - Not sure about doing this, we will see...
-- Phase 4: Somehow modify or add questions to the 300 item questionnaire so it can also yield Jungian Archetype results
+- Phase 5: Somehow modify or add questions to the 300 item questionnaire so it can also yield Jungian Archetype results
   - Intuitively this seems possible, in reality it might not be
   - It will absolutely be rather fun to try!
-- Phase 5: ??????????
+- Phase 6: ??????????
-- Phase 6: PROFIT!!!!
+- Phase 7: PROFIT!!!!

 ## Phase 1